Vrroom/vrroom.github.io/_posts/2024-08-11-sign-detection.markdown

 </script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-*This post is part of a new foundation that we are trying to create -- [Longtail AI Foundation](https://longtailai.org/), that hopes to increase accessibility for the hearing impaired.
-It describes our first steps towards creating a large-scale dataset for training bi-directional translation models between English and Indian Sign Language (ISL).*
+*This post is part of a new foundation that we are trying to create -- [Longtail AI Foundation](https://longtailai.org/), that works towards increasing accessibility for the hearing impaired.
+It describes our first steps towards creating a large-scale dataset -- `isl-500` for training bi-directional translation models between English and Indian Sign Language (ISL).*

 # Introduction